Franklin S. Harris: As president of a university

-Brigham Young University
+BYU

 Before officially becoming president of BYU, Harris began to encourage college's development.
 He submitted a plan of organization that suggested adding the Extension and Research Division to the university, which was approved.
-He also began to recruit professors who had completed their doctorate degrees as well as well-known Latter-day Saint scholars to join the faculty at BYU.
+He also began to recruit professors who had completed their doctorate degrees, along with well-known Latter-day Saints who were scholars to join the faculty at BYU.
 As president his first year, Harris hired five faculty members with PhDs and required all new faculty to possess at least a master's degree.
 Janet Jenson, author of The Many Lives of Franklin S. Harris, wrote: "The most significant and enduring accomplishment of Franklin S. Harris was his leadership in transforming what was essentially a high school with a small collegiate division into a university".
 Harris recognized that the combination of high school students and university students was hurting the scholarship of the college and organized the high school and college into separate buildings.
 His second year as president, Harris attempted to get BYU accredited with the Northwest Association of Secondary and Higher Schools; BYU became recognized as a four-year college but was not given the status of university.
 Harris then requested accreditation with the Association of American Universities, "but BYU failed to meet the criteria in student entrance requirements, coursework, faculty credentials, or research funds".
 In 1928, BYU was finally accepted as a member of the Association of American Universities.